 Xiao, the Family and the State

-From ancient times, the concept of xiao occupied a remarkably central position in Chinese philosophy.
+Since ancient times the concept of xiao has had a remarkably central position in Chinese thought.
 Xiao appeared seventeen times in the Analects of Confucius and twenty-seven times in the Mencius (respectively the third and fourth of the so-called Four Books, a classic text of Confucianism) (see Chan / Tan 2013, p.
 141).

 In Book II of the Analects, Confucius explains to his disciples the meaning of filial piety: